MacaqueNet/MacaqueNet.github.io/latest_news.md

 ***

-**Aug 2024: New MacaqueNet Grant!** - members Lauren Brent & Delphine De Moor in collaboration with colleagues Kenny Chiou, Erin Siracusa, and Noah Snyder-Mackler have won new a 5-year R01 grant from the NIH titled ‘Social Modifiers of Primate Lifespans’.
-The new grant will fund database manager Macaela Skelton for another 5 years, where she will continue to handle new data requests & contributions.
+**Aug 2024: New MacaqueNet Grant!**
 <div style="display: flex; align-items: flex-start;">
     <div style="flex: 1;">
+	<p>members Lauren Brent & Delphine De Moor in collaboration with colleagues Kenny Chiou, Erin Siracusa, and Noah Snyder-Mackler have won new a 5-year R01 grant from the NIH titled ‘Social Modifiers of Primate Lifespans’.
+The new grant will fund database manager Macaela Skelton for another 5 years, where she will continue to handle new data requests & contributions.</p>
         <p><em>What does this mean for MacaqueNet?</em></p>

         <ul>